slohse/inkplate_dashboard/README.md

 Turn your Inkplate into a viewer for comic strips and (motivational?) messages!

-Inkplate Dashboard lets you define multiple views that you can flip through using the middle touch button on the Inkplate 6 and Inkplate 10.
+Inkplate Dashboard lets you define multiple views that you can flip through using the middle touch button on your Inkplate.

 At the moment there is a view that lets you browse through images and another view that displays a user-defined text.